Everything you need to know about Diablo 4

 - Diablo – December 31, 1996

 As you can see, Diablo games release very far apart, but expansions follow very quickly.
 The last expansion came out in 2014, while Diablo 3 launched in 2012.
-We’re two year’s on from Reaper of Souls, so logic dictates that we’d see something new this year, right?
-Well, it turns out that Blizzard is remaking the original Diablo, as well as introducing a new Necromancer class to Diablo 3.
+We’re three years on from Reaper of Souls, so logic dictates that we’d see something new shortly, right?
+Well, it turns out that Blizzard's big news for the moment is a remaking of the original Diablo, as well as introducing a new Necromancer class to Diablo 3.

 There were rumours of a Diablo 4 launch for Blizzcon 2016, but they failed to materialise – that's not a huge surprise, honestly.
 Blizzard has always unveiled Diablo games in Europe: D2 in London, D3 in France, and D3: RoS in Germany – but Blizzcon is held in Anaheim, California.